 Yes.
 The regulations require that PAs participate in a program of CPD and that PAs shall, each year, provide to CPSO proof of their participation that is satisfactory to CPSO.

-PAs will be required to complete the CPD requirements set by their certifying body, which is either the Physician Assistant Certification Council of Canada (PACCC) or National Commission on Certification of Physician Assistants (NCCPA).
+PAs are required to complete the CPD requirements set by their certifying body, which is either the Physician Assistant Certification Council of Canada (PACCC) or National Commission on Certification of Physician Assistants (NCCPA).

 For more information, please refer to the CPD section of CAPA’s website or the Maintain Certification page on NCCPA’s website.